fmars/n00bGPT/README.md

 ## 1. Kaggle competition

-Goal: use it before understand it.
-Train and inference a transformer model by Huggingface
+Goal: Applying before comprehending.
+Train and infer with a Huggingface Transformer model.

-Study for study is boring.
-Study for competition is fun!
-[LLM Science Exam](https://www.kaggle.com/competitions/kaggle-llm-science-exam) is what we need.
-Little prior knowledge required.
-You can build and train you very first transformer model now!
-Get a fresh touch, and also obviously a low rank on leaderboard.
-Create questions in mind, study knowledges below, and make our rank higher!
+Learning for learning's sake is tedious.
+Competing in [LLM Science Exam](https://www.kaggle.com/competitions/kaggle-llm-science-exam) is exhilarating.
+Minimal prior knowledge needed.
+Build and train your first transformer model now!
+Gain a fresh experience, and obviously a low rank on leaderboard.
+Then, formulate questions, explore knowledges, and elavate our rank!

 [llm-notebook](https://github.com/fmars/n00bGPT/blob/main/llm-science-exam-s1.ipynb) is our first trial.
 The score wasn't high but that's ok.
-We got fresh touch on transformer, and played with it!

 - [HuggingFace Datasets](https://huggingface.co/docs/datasets/index)
   - The library to access and process the data, in a very easy way!